storybookjs/react-native/app/angular/README.md

 Storybook also comes with a lot of [addons](https://storybook.js.org/addons/introduction) and a great API to customize as you wish.
 You can also build a [static version](https://storybook.js.org/basics/exporting-storybook) of your storybook and deploy it anywhere you want.

-## Angular Notes

--   This is currently at a very experimental stage!